South Asia floods hampering access to food, clean water

 In the latest statement Sunday from the country’s Flood Forecasting and Warning Center in the nation’s capital, Dhaka, said that flooding in the northeastern districts of Sunamganj and Sylhet could worsen further in next 24 hours.
 It said the Teesta, a major river in the northern Bangladesh, may flow above danger.
 The situation could also deteriorate in the country’s northern districts of Lalmonirhat, Kurigram, Nilphamari, Rangpur, Gaibandha, Bogra, Jamalpur and Sirajganj, it said.

-Officials said water has started receding already from the northeastern region but is posing a threat to the country’s central region, the pathway for flood waters to reach the Bay of Bengal in the south.
+Officials said water has started receding from the northeastern region but is posing a threat to the country’s central region, where floodwaters flow south to the Bay of Bengal.

 Media reports said those affected by flooding in remote areas are struggling to access drinking water and food.

-Arinjoy Dhar, a senior director of the nonprofit developmental organization BRAC, asked for help ensuring food for the flood-affected in a video posted online.

-Dhar said they opened a center Monday to prepare food items as part of a plan to feed 5,000 families in Sunamganj district, but the arrangement was not enough.
+BRAC, a non-governmental nonprofit organization in Bangladesh, opened a center Monday to prepare food items as part of a plan to feed 5,000 families in one of the affected districts, but the arrangement was not enough, said senior director Arinjoy Dhar.

 Last month, a pre-monsoon flash flood triggered by a rush of water from upstream in India’s northeastern states hit Bangladesh’s northern and northeastern regions, destroying crops and damaging homes and roads.